GCOM7140/group-project/README.md

 alternatives.
-Then, use the prioritization framework that [Colquitt and George (2011)][Colquitt and George 2011] offer to select the three challenges (i.e., "topics") you believe are most worth looking into and highlight these topics in Table 1.
+Then, use the prioritization framework that [Colquitt and George (2011)][Colquitt and George 2011] offer to select the three challenges (i.e., "topics") you believe are most worth looking into and highlight these topics in a [topic choice decision matrix][topic choice decision matrix template].
 From here, you will arrive at the topic that you believe is most worth doing further research and reporting on for your group project report and presentation.

-   __Pro tip__: Explain your topics in Table 1 clearly, so that Mike and Sarah will be able to fully appreciate: (a) the challenges your topics are focused on overcoming and (b) the alternatives your research has led you to consider.
+   __Pro tip__: Explain your topics clearly, so that Mike and Sarah will be able to fully appreciate: (a) the challenges your topics are focused on overcoming and (b) the alternatives your research has led you to consider.

 #### Alternative Evaluation
 Focused on the topic you identify, your next objective is to, in a concise and